 Today, many logistical third-party companies are taking the cold chain enforcement burden off the manufacturer, at least when it comes to transporting their goods.
 These cold chain logistics companies provide specific expertise geared around transporting temperature-sensitive products.
 According to one source, “The potential to understand local rules, customs and environmental conditions, as well as estimation of the length and time of a distribution route, make them an important factor in global trade.”

 The key to cold chain logistics is to integrate and control the various elements of the supply chain.
 This requires data and lots of it.
 This is not data that can be manually curated.
 There’s simply too much data to consider and it comes from too many potential sources.
 Furthermore, these data points are constantly changing.
 Instead, cold chain logistics companies are leveraging smart technology and data science to bring order to an often-chaotic process.

 Data science is transforming the logistics industry, just as it is virtually every other industry.
 When used properly, it enables organizations to gather insights and visualize their shipping networks before anything is shipped.
 This valuable foresight allows decisions to be made with greater accuracy and better outcomes.
 The data is out there.
 Data science pulls it together in meaningful ways.

-One such data point is the environment.
-The environment(s) in which the products will encounter directly impacts cold chain logistics.
-Using data gathered from historical and predictive weather models, cold chain logistics companies can calculate specific risks for each individual and unique shipment.
-This data empowers transportation planners with the ability to make more dynamic decisions around transportation modes, shipment timing, and equipment selection in data-rich, intelligent ways.
+One such data source is the environment.
+The environment(s) which products will encounter directly impacts cold chain logistics.
+Using data gathered from historical and predictive weather models, cold chain logistics companies can calculate specific risks for each route and unique shipment.
+This data empowers transportation planners with the ability to make more dynamic decisions around transportation modes, shipment timing, and equipment or packaging selection in data-rich, intelligent ways.

 The benefits of cold chain logistics data